 Our standard article rate is £200 for an article in the region of 1000-1500 words.
 This covers most features, reviews, etc.

-We occasionally adjust the rate according to the amount of work the article requires.
-Reviewing a particularly long game or interviewing multiple subjects might warrant £250, while an exceptionally short game might warrant us to offer £150 or £175.
+We will endeavour to adjust the rate fairly according to the amount of work the article requires.
+Reviewing a particularly long game or interviewing multiple subjects might warrant £250, while an exceptionally short game might warrant us to offer £125 or £175.
 We’ll discuss this with you to agree on a rate.
 For Joy Of articles, which are not more than 500 words, we pay £60.

 It also doesn’t matter to us where in the world you’re based: we work with writers all over the world, and the agreed fee is simply converted to your local currency using the conversion rates at the time.